Robert (Bob) Outland

 Raised in Tribute:

 Our wonderful father, Robert (Bob) Outland, passed away on April 7th, 2025 after succumbing to a courageous decade-long battle with Parkinson’s disease.
-He is survived by his loving wife of 55 years, Chong, his daughter, Michele, and his son, Brian.
+He is survived by his loving wife of 55 years, Chong, myself (his daughter, Michele), and his son, Brian.
 We all knew him as the kindest, funniest, most compassionate and thoughtful man, father, and husband; Brian and I are the people we are today because of the wonderful example he set for us.

-Bob had a great love of music (especially John Denver and Bob Dylan) and would always insist on having a soundtrack accompanying every family dinner.
-He loved playing golf and could fix just about anything.
-He had an impressively extensive baseball hat collection and adored going to the opera in Santa Fe and at The Metropolitan Opera House in New York City with our mother.
+Our Dad had a great love of music (especially John Denver, Bob Dylan, and opera) and would always insist on having a soundtrack accompanying every family dinner.
+Bob loved playing golf, could fix just about anything, and had an impressively extensive baseball hat collection.
 He was passionate about travel and he had a soft spot for Italy, which he always said was his favorite country in the world to visit.
 And he would never forego dessert, his favorite course of any meal, especially if it involved chocolate.

 In his memory, in lieu of any flowers or gifts, we kindly ask, if you are able, to consider making a donation of any size in Bob's name to an organization close to his heart: The Michael J. Fox Foundation, in support of finding a cure for Parkinson’s Disease.
 Though he is no longer with us, we will continue to advocate for all the families who still struggle with the impact of this devastating disease and hope that a cure will be found in our lifetime.